JOURNALISM AND MEDIA STUDIES (JMS)

 JMS 330 - IPHONE/DEMOCRATIC CAMERA

 Everyone is a photographer and cameraphones are everywhere.
 This course will explore the creative and ethical implications of using the iPhone as an artistic and journalistic tool.
-Students must have an iPhone 8 or newer to enroll in the course, and will be expected to download various photography apps for use in the class.
+Students must have an iPhone 11 or newer to enroll in the course, and will be expected to download various photography apps for use in the class.
 We will use the iPhone to create, edit, and post photographic work online.
-Students will learn a new set of photographic standards, applications, and practices through individual and group shooting assignments, readings, examples of contemporary photographic work, and excursions to galleries and museums.
+Students will learn a new set of photographic standards, applications, and practices through individual and group shooting assignments, readings, and examples of contemporary photographic work.

 Credits: 3